 Her room was cool and felt good.
 Her bed looked inviting and she was about to lie down when her stomach cramped again, worse this time.
 Pain erupted, not nausea but real, clenching pain, and she could suddenly feel some emotion from Spock as she rushed to the head, barely making it in time to expel all the Platonian's hard work.
-She heard the door to her quarters open--command override, no doubt--but she would not open the door to the head when Spock called for her.
+She heard the door to her quarters open—command override, no doubt—but she wouldn't open the door to the head when Spock called for her.
 She just stood staring down at the blood in her toilet.
 Blood and clots and somewhere, buried in that redness, there had to be small bits of tissue that might one day have been her child.

 Spock's voice was low, urgent.
 "Christine, let me in."

 She pulled her uniform down and unlocked the door.
 As he took in the mess that had been some kind of life, she walked past him, barely making it to the bed before collapsing.
 He finally walked out of the head, sitting down next to her.
 Staring up at him, she tried to reach him through the bond, tried to determine what he felt.
 There was pain, but it was all her own as far as she could tell.
 If he felt pain, he was not sharing it.

 She didn't let him finish, just rolled away from him.
 Regret?
 She didn't want regret.
 "Get out."